masagrator/FPSLocker-Warehouse/README.md

 🔴 - Plugin alone is not enough, patches are required

 PATCH AVAILABILITY<br>
+✝️ - patch is not possible to create<br>
 ❌ - patch not available<br>
 ✅ - patch available (click on it for file)<br>
 ◯ - this version doesn't need patch